Jacques Baumel: Mayor for 33 years

-Baumel was secretary of sate to the prime minister, Jacques Chaban-Delmas, from 20 June 1969 to 5 July 1972.
+Baumel was secretary of state to the prime minister, Jacques Chaban-Delmas, from 20 June 1969 to 5 July 1972.
 He was mayor of Rueil-Malmaison, "a provincial town outside Paris" to use his words, from 1971 to 2004, at the origin of Rueil 2000 (now Rueil-sur-Seine).
 He practiced an active policy of twinning with many foreign cities (19 in all).
 His municipal policy promoted the establishment of head offices of important business, both French and foreign.
 The preschool system is particularly strong in his city.
 A library opened in 2002 that bears his name.

 Expert on parliamentary diplomacy

 He chaired the general council of Hauts-de-Seine for nine years starting in 1970 (from 1970 to 1973 and from 1976 to 1982).
 Internationally, he represented the French Parliament in the Assembly of the Western European Union and the Inter-Parliamentary Union where he opposed all forms of totalitarianism.

 He is buried in the village cemetery of Fourneville in Calvados.
 His wife, Louise Bachelot, was born on 11 September 1924 and died on 14 November 2013.

 Baumel appeared as a witness in Patrick Pesnot's 2005 television documentary, La traversée du désert (Crossing the Desert).